Reductions towards a characteristic free proof of the Canonical Element Theorem: A new variant of the Canonical Element Theorem

 \begin{rem}\emph{If in the statement of any part of the previous proposition we set $w=1$, then it follows from the original Canonical Element Theorem.} \end{rem}

-\begin{rem} \emph{ At the time of writing this paper the author does not know any variant of the Improved New Intersection Theorem which is equivalent to the equivalent parts of Proposition \ref{PropositionVarientCET}. } \end{rem}
+\begin{rem} \emph{ At the time of writing this paper the author does not know any variant of the Improved New Intersection Theorem which is equivalent to the Strong Canonical Element Property. } \end{rem}

-The first part of the following corollary shows that how $\eta_{(\fq,x_1)}$ and $x_1^{w-1}\eta_{(\fq,x_1^{w})}$ are connected together.
+The first part of the following corollary shows how $\eta_{(\fq,x_1)}$ and $x_1^{w-1}\eta_{(\fq,x_1^{w})}$ are connected.
 The second part of the corollary can perhaps be useful to connect the non-vanishing of $x_1^{w-1}\eta_{(\fq,x_1^{w})}$ (for some $w$) to the formal local cohomology?
 The syzygies in the statement and the proof of the next corollary are computed with respect to the resolutions as in Remark \ref{RemarkMappingConeFreeResolution} and Lemma \ref{LemmaSysyzgiesRelations}.

 \begin{cor} Let $\mathbf{x},\fq,w$ be as in Consideration \ref{Consideration} and assume that $\fq$ is a prime ideal. \begin{enumerate}[(i)] \item There are $S$-homomorphisms such that